 This is a weekly meme started and hosted by @marysimms72 on her brilliant Book Craic blog.

-To take part, the steps to follow are:
+If you love books written for an MG audience and wish to take part, the steps to follow are:

 - Post a picture of a front cover of a middle-grade book which you have read and would recommend to others with details of the author, illustrator and publisher.

 - Open the book to page 11 and share your favourite sentence.

 - Write three words to describe the book

 - Either share why you would recommend this book, or link to your review.